 The Association was founded in 1902 and is one of the oldest fishing clubs in the Principality .
-Both brown and rainbow trout are the species stocked for the membership and it is a great pleasure for all to fish in such tranquil and beautiful surroundings.
+Rainbow trout are the species stocked for the membership and it is a great pleasure for all to fish in such tranquil and beautiful surroundings.

 Members have fished for trout on this their club water since the clubs` inception.